dnlflores/dflocloud/README.md

 ### 7. Song Queue

 Using a very efficient Doubly Linked List, the queue is available to anyone who visits the app.
 When you click on a playlist to start listening to songs, the queue is automatically loaded up.
 You can add any song to the queue, as well as, rearrange the queue to your liking.
-You can access the queue by clicking the *queue icon* in the bottom right hand corner of the universal player.
+You can access the queue by clicking the *queue icon* in the bottom right hand corner of the universal player. **Note: Button will only show when a song is playing on the queue.**

 ## *Technologies Used*